husseinkorly/procurement-agents/README.md

 ## Using the System

-The system provides an intelligent agent interface that can:
+The system provides both a web UI and an intelligent agent interface that can:

 1. **View and manage Purchase Orders**
    - Get details of specific purchase orders
    - Update purchase order statuses
    - List purchase orders filtered by status
+   - Create new purchase orders with automated approvals

 2. **Process Invoices**
    - View invoice details
+   - Create new invoices with automated number generation
+   - Create multiple invoices for the same purchase order
    - Approve invoices (with authorization verification)
    - List pending invoices